 Effective Training and Checking Methods for the Emerging Pilot Workforce: Provide scientific and technical data on effective training and checking methods for the current and projected pilot workforce, with emphasis on pilot information management, decision-making, and command judgment.

 Employee Footprint: 21st Century Approach Towards Employee Development: Based on corporate strategies for hiring, training, and retaining employees, cost-effective approach to providing training.
+This project is categorized primarily as Workforce Development and Training and secondarily as Human Factors.
 Project completed.

 Part 141 Pilot School Model Feasibility Study: With emphasis on determining feasibility of a 141 pilot school model, recommended model to deliver currency/proficiency and training services to aviation safety participants in FAA Flight Program.
+This project is categorized primarily as Human Factors and secondarily as Workforce Development and Training.
 Project completed.

 Training of Pilots and Air Traffic Controllers in Weather-Related Decision Making: Prototype simulation-based weather scenarios, including hazard displays and probabilistic display to enable controllers to rapidly and accurately assess emerging weather situation to effectively and safely vector aircraft around weather.
+This project is primarily a Safety project, with Human Factors as a secondary cross-classification.
 Project completed.

 Universal Design for Leaning and Multi-Modal Training: Mapping of current training techniques to UDL principles using eye tracking and brain wave activity to recommend training methods for air traffic controller trainees.
 Project completed.